woman at the beach booking her travel insurance with the text Getting travel Insurance for your World Vegan Travel trip or any trip

 In this podcast, we also talk about CFAR insurance, which stands for “Cancel for Any Reason” insurance.
 CFAR insurance can be added to your travel insurance policy and will cover you if you need to cancel your trip for any reason.
 This is great for travelers who want extra protection and flexibility.

-However, it’s important to note that CFAR insurance is only available in the United States to US residents and certain states do not allow it to be sold.
+However, it’s important to note that CFAR insurance is only available in the United States to US residents and certain states do not allow it to be sold (WA & NY).
 You also need to purchase it within 2 weeks of your initial deposit.
 We recorded another podcast episode specifically about CFAR insurance, where we talked to Jeff from Faye Travel Insurance.
 He explains the principles of CFAR insurance and how it can help a certain group of travelers.
 Again, time is of the essence!

 We really recommend you listen to both of these podcasts to become more knowledgeable about travel insurance.
 It is very empowering.